Leadgate, Cumbria

 Leadgate is a small hamlet located at the foot of Hartside Fell between the town of Alston and the village of Garrigill in the parish of Alston Moor in Cumbria, England.

+Geography

 It was the location of the earliest named mill on Alston Moor, referred to as Blackburn Mill in 1590, situated on the Black Burn beck and still shown as a corn mill on the 1861 1:2500 scale Ordnance Survey map.

 The Hartside Fell is a prominent feature of the area.
 The cafe on the top of Hartside Pass, 4 mi west of the hamlet, claimed to be the highest cafe in England at 575m.
-The cafe burnt down in 2018.
+The cafe burnt down in 2018, with a replacement being granted planning permission in 2024.

+History

+1985 mid-air collision

+On Monday 7 October 1985, two Jaguars collided at Hartside Pass from 6 Sqn at RAF Coltishall.
+XX731 was piloted by Flying Officer Steve Friday, who ejected, who was found at the A689 at Slaggyford, and was taken to Cumberland Infirmary.
+XX728 was piloted by Flt Lt Leonard Stovin, who was killed.